 We are thrilled to announce the integration of high-speed ferry services in Eastern Thailand with Boonsiri, the high-speed catamaran company connecting the islands of Koh Chang, Koh Kood, Koh Mak in Trat province and Koh Samed in Rayong province.
 Boonsiri operates direct ferry routes from Trat and Rayong, also provides easy access from Bangkok and Pattaya with joint bus + ferry services.

 Koh Chang is Thailand’s second largest island.
-Formed by high mountains and stone cliffs, the western side of the island comprises beautiful sandy beaches perfect for bathing, whereas the western side has splendid waterfalls and reefs suitable for jungle hiking, snorkeling and diving.
+Formed by high mountains and stone cliffs, the eastern side of the island comprises beautiful sandy beaches perfect for bathing, whereas the western side has splendid waterfalls and reefs suitable for jungle hiking, snorkeling and diving.
 Most of the interior remains unspoiled with rainforest, jungle and wildlife.
 The island has also plenty of sites and locations for nature and sunset photography.

 Koh Kood or Koh Kut is a popular spot for tourists and families seeking peace and relax.
 There is little sightseeing activities to do, but swimming in azure waters, sunbathing, snorkeling and kayaking.
 Scuba diving in Koh Kood is easy and fun, the underwater is filled with turtles, stingrays, barracudas, sea horses and lots of small fish.
 Almost any time of the year is good for diving, except from July to September.